 The return of in-person meetings is well underway, but Covid-19 remains a risk in group settings.
 Northstar Meetings Group's latest research report considers the complete range of health and safety services relevant to meetings of all sizes and types, and provides comprehensive insights as to the safety measures planners intend to implement.
 Download it here.

-The Canadian government is allowing the vaccine mandate for international travelers to expire at the end of September.
-Also beginning Oct.
-1, masks will no longer be required on airplanes, random testing at airports will be eliminated and cruise ship
+The Canadian government allowed the vaccine mandate for international travelers to expire at the end of September 2022.
+Masks are no longer required on airplanes, random testing at airports has been eliminated and cruise ship

-passengers will not have to show a negative Covid-19 test prior to embarkation.
+passengers do not have to show a negative Covid-19 test prior to embarkation.
 More details can be found on the Canadian government's website.

 Additional Covid-19 restrictions vary depending on the province and